 The general contractor is the entity that obtains the bond.
 It is for the benefit of the owner (or in the case of government contract work, the governmental entity).
-However, it’s the general contractor that has to apply for the bond and be underwritten before the performance and payment bond is written by the surety.
+However, it's the general contractor that has to apply for the bond and be underwritten before the bid bond is written by the surety.
 This is also known as bonding a business.

 See our Oklahoma Bid Bond page here.

 Learning More About Applying and Finding The Right Bid Bonds For Your Needs

 Bid Bonds can be complicated to apply for, especially if you don't understand how they work.
 Most individuals consider this as insurance, but it's actually a type of guarantee that the principal will perform their work properly for the obliged.
 Insurance companies usually offer a Surety Bid Bond, but you cannot call it insurance because its function is different.
 Most individuals will require you to get a bid bond before they consider your services as it is a form of guarantee to them.

 If you'd like to consider applying for a bid bond or other bonds, you must understand how they work.
 We will provide you information on the importance of Bid Bonds and how they actually work.